AI-generated image of Pentagon explosion causes market drop

 A fake image of an explosion near the Pentagon in Washington DC, which may have been created using AI technology, caused a brief market selloff.

-The image purported to show a large cloud of smoke near the home of the Department of Defense on Monday, and was shared by a string of online accounts on Twitter.
+The image purported to show a large cloud of smoke near the headquarters of the Department of Defense on Monday, and was shared by a string of online accounts on Twitter.

 But the image and claims of an explosion were quickly branded fake by the Arlington Fire Department.